alemosie/hot_peppers/README.md

 ## Sanitization/analysis to-do

 - Explore "heat" categorical.
 What are the cutoff scores for each category?
 Why is there no regular "hot?"
 Should there be?
 - Examine the two heat measurement scales: JRP & SHU.
-Do they follow the same distribution?
+Do they follow the same pattern?
 Do they share outliers?
+Was there an equation used to derive the JRP (a PepperScale-specific metric) to the widely-used SHU?
+- Clean up malformed JRP and SHU scores; some SHU values correspond to different JRP values

 ![Alt Text](https://media.giphy.com/media/3oriO5w4cPs5SECFmU/giphy.gif)